Rifampin 300 mg/mL, Oral Suspension, 250mL

 Rifampin for Pneumonia in Foals

-Rifampin may act as either a bactericidal or bacteriostatic antimicrobial dependent upon the susceptibility of the organism and the concentration of the drug.
-For R. equi, it is considered a time-dependent antibiotic.5 Rifampin acts by inhibiting DNA-dependent RNA polymerase in susceptible organisms thereby suppressing the initiation of chain formation for RNA synthesis.
+Rifampin acts by inhibiting DNA-dependent RNA polymerase in susceptible organisms thereby suppressing the initiation of chain formation for RNA synthesis.
 Rifampin is most active against susceptible bacteria undergoing cell division.
-Rifampin is reported to be active against a variety of mycobacterium species and staphylococci, Neisseria spp and Haemophilus spp.4,5At very high levels, rifampin has activity against poxviruses, adenoviruses, and Chlamydia trachomatis.5
+Rifampin is reported to be active against a variety of mycobacterium species and staphylococci, Neisseria spp and Haemophilus spp.4,

 Where to buy Rifampin